 Blunt Rochester is the representative for Delaware’s at-large district and is a Democrat.
 She has served since Jan 3, 2017.
-Blunt Rochester is next up for reelection in 2020.
+Blunt Rochester’s current term ends on Jan 3, 2021.

 Ratings from Advocacy Organizations

 Lisa Blunt Rochester sits on the following committees: